March 24, 2018

-The collect and readings, as well as a sermon and other resources, for Palm Sunday, 9 April A.D.
-2017.
+The collect and readings - as well as the Bishop's sermon, video and other resources, for Palm Sunday (25 March A.D.
+2018).

 The Collect for Palm Sunday